What is Content Analysis?

 - To justify an argument

-To summarize, content analysis is conducted to yield inferences from different kinds of content that could be text, pictures, and social media data.
+To summarize, content analysis is conducted to yield inferences from different kinds of content, such as text, pictures, and social media data.

 Sources of Content Analysis